 - Vehicle Eluding/Pursuits

-- Questioning suspects or witnesses
+- Questioning suspects or witnesses (This does not include conversations with persons wishing to pass on information about general criminal activity.)

 If circumstances prevent recording at the beginning of an event, the employee shall begin recording as soon as practical.